-During 2019, the SBCI lowered its €200m Council of Europe Development Bank (CEB) facility to €100m thereby reducing its key sources of funding to €965m from a mix of four funders, two international facilities and two national programmes.
-The SBCI has credit facilities of: €100m from the Council of Europe Development Bank (CEB); €400m from the European Investment Bank (EIB); €250m in a Guarantee Notes Programme with the NTMA and €215m from the Ireland Strategic Investment Fund (ISIF).
+During 2020, the SBCI maintained its relationships with four funders, two international and two national facilities, for a total funding line of €680m.
+The SBCI has credit facilities of: €100m from the Council of Europe Development Bank (CEB); €250m from the European Investment Bank (EIB); €165m in a Guarantee Notes Programme with the NTMA and €165m from the Ireland Strategic Investment Fund (ISIF).
+The SBCI also benefits from guarantee programmes provided by the European Investment Fund and the European Investment Bank group.

-Council of Europe Development Bank €100 MILLION
+Council of Europe Development Bank

 The Council of Europe Development Bank was founded as a multilateral development bank in 1956 with an initial mandate for the repatriation of refugees, post-World War II, and to address the resulting resettlement and social issues.
-This mandate has broadened since to address emerging general social and environmental issues in Europe, including the provision of support to micro, small and medium-sized enterprises with a view to both job preservation and job creation, through low-cost funding and guarantee mechanisms.
+This mandate has broadened since to address emerging general social and environmental issues in Europe, including the provision of support to micro, small and medium-sized enterprises with a view to both job preservation and job creation, through lowcost funding and guarantee mechanisms.
 Ireland has been a member of the CEB since 2004.

-European Investment Bank €400 MILLION
+European Investment Bank